rcrowther/django-img/README.md

         upload_dir='news_reforms'
         filepath_length=100

+        # this is important.
+It is how the image model finds the reform model
+        #! do not change the related_name
         image = models.ForeignKey(NewssArticleImage, on_delete=models.CASCADE, related_name='reforms')

-Not the last word in DRY coding, but you should be able to work out what the code is there for.
+Not the last word in DRY coding, but you should be able to work out what the code is doing.
 Note the configuration variables.
 Useful.
 Think about them before you migrate.

 Then migrate,

     ./manage.py migrate NewsArticle

 You now have a new image upload app.
 It has it's own DB tables.
 Change it's configuration.
-Refer to it in the models,
+Refer to it in other models,

     class NewsArticle(models.Model):

-        img = SingleImage(
+        img = ImageManyToOneField(
             "image.NewssArticleImage"
-            null=True,
-            blank=True,
-            on_delete=models.CASCADE,
-            related_name='+'
             )

         etc.

-#### Autodeletion
-##### Overview
-Sadly, it is impossible to auto-delete an image if the carrying model is removed.

-Isn't this what CASCADE is for, you say?
-Yes, but cascade deletes the model carrying the foreign key.
-In our terms, it will remove a model if the image is removed (not usually the action you want).

-Well, then, you say, what about Django signals?
-But we allow freeform renaming of inherited models.
-Signal handlers need to be registered.
-Do we register every new subclass of Image?

-Use a general handler, you press, use post_delete and check the models.
-Not good.
-Signal handlers are expensive.
-Signal code should be small and light.
-Checking every post_delete to test if it is an Image derivative is possible, but not good.

-Ok, you say, override the model delete() method!
-That works for sure.
-But the issue is that it won't work on bulk deletes.
-[Bulk deletes bypass the delete method]{https://docs.djangoproject.com/en/3.0/topics/db/models/} (though they do emit signals).

-You insist, model.delete() has a keep_parent parameter, that will do it!
-No, it won't, that parameeter has nothing to do with table relationships, it's for model inheritance.

-Of these messy solutions, I prefer the targetted signals solution.
-It's unecessary code (the data and structures are there already), but it is stock Django and the action we would like.
+### Things to consider with subcalsses of models

-##### Auto-delete
+#### Auto-delete
-The solution only works if the model uses fields with the ImageRelationFieldMixin i.e. ImageManyToOneField and ImageOneToOneField.

-Add this to your app.ready(),
+Let's say that when an image model is deleted, you want to auto-delete the file (Django used to do this, now it does not).
+The core implementation in this app auto-deletes,  but subclasses will not.
+If you want a subclass to auto-delete, set 'autto_delete_files = True' in the image subclass, then add this to app.py,

-    from image.actions import _image_delete
+    from image.signals import register_file_delete_handlers

     def ready()
-        post_delete.connect(_image_delete, sender=SomeModel, weak=False)

-#### Things to do with subcalsses of models
+        super().ready()
+        from models import NewsArticleImage, NewsArticleReform
+        register_file_delete_handlers(NewsArticleImage, NewsArticleReform)

+Note the position of the model import.
+It must be in the ready callback, not the main module.

+#### Meta information
 You may want to configure a Meta.
 If you have titles or slugs, for example, you may be interested in making them into unique constrained groups or adding indexes,

     class NewssArticleImage(AbstractImage):